Wilts & Berks Canal

 The Wilts & Berks Canal is a canal in the historic counties of Wiltshire and Berkshire, England, linking the Kennet and Avon Canal at Semington near Melksham, to the River Thames at Abingdon.
 The North Wilts Canal merged with it to become a branch to the Thames and Severn Canal at Latton near Cricklade.
 Among professional trades boatmen, the canal was nicknamed the Ippey Cut, possibly short for Chippenham.

 The 52 mi canal was opened in 1810, but abandoned in 1914 – a fate hastened by a breach at Stanley aqueduct in 1901.
 Much of the canal subsequently became unnavigable: many of the structures were deliberately damaged by army demolition exercises; parts of the route were filled in and in some cases built over.
 In 1977 the Wilts & Berks Canal Amenity Group was formed with a view to full restoration of the canal.
 Several locks and bridges have since been restored, and over 8 mi of the canal have been rewatered.

 Name

-The official name of the canal is the "Wilts & Berks Canal" as cited in the Private Acts of Parliament that authorised its building and abandonment.
+The official name of the canal is the "Wilts and Berks Canal" as cited in the local acts of Parliament that authorised its building and abandonment.
 The "Wiltshire and Berkshire Canal" is incorrect.
 Neither is it correct to refer to the "North Wilts Canal" as the "North Wiltshire Canal".

 The canal's original name is retained for historical reasons despite local council boundary changes in 1973 that transferred part of Berkshire through which the canal passes (mostly the Vale of White Horse) to Oxfordshire.

-Construction

-A plan for the canal was published by Robert Whitworth Snr. and William Whitworth in 1793.
-The Bill empowering construction of the canal received Royal Assent in 1795.
-It allowed the company to raise £111,900 through 1,119 shares at a cost of £100 each for the construction of the canal.
-Another Act of Parliament was passed in 1801 that allowed the company to raise a further £200,000 to complete the canal.

-The canal was cut during the years 1796 to 1810.
-Robert Whitworth Snr. remained as an engineer on the canal from 1796 to 1799.
-William Whitworth was resident engineer during this period and, upon Robert's departure, he became engineer until the canal's completion, for which he was paid £255,262.

-Following completion, a further two Acts were passed in 1810 and 1813 to alter toll rates on the canal, and another Act was passed in 1815 to allow the company to raise £100,000 to pay off debts collected during the construction of the canal, and to construct a reservoir.